 Why?

-Contemporary expert discussions on knowledge and skills for the 21st century encourage students and teachers to develop scientific and mathematical literacy (and within that competence to look for the missing information and be scientifically and mathematically creative in new areas of knowledge) and systemic thinking.
+Contemporary expert discussions on knowledge and skills for the 21st century encourage students and teachers to develop scientific and mathematical literacy (and, within that, the competence to look for missing information and be scientifically and mathematically creative in new areas of knowledge) and systemic thinking.
 Underlined are also the skills of collaborating in problem-solving situations, transfer of knowledge, interpersonal and self-directed learning skills (Partnership for 21st Century skills, 2007).

 One of the most cited tools and approaches for achieving such knowledge and skills in education (especially in the STEM subjects) is inquiry-based education - IBE (European Commission, 2007; National Research Council, 2000 in Pedaste et al., 2015).